Elder Care: RESOURCES

 - NATIONAL ELDER CARE RESOURCES

-Geriatric Social Workers are licensed, clinical social workers who work with physicians and psychiatrists to provide coaching, guidance and support to clients.
+U-M Geriatric Social Workers are licensed, clinical social workers who work with physicians and psychiatrists to provide coaching, guidance and support to clients.
 This service is available to faculty, staff and eligible family members within the University of Michigan System.
 For those struggling with memory loss, depression, local and long distance caregivers, or other issues, meeting with a Geriatric Social Worker could clarify options and offer some peace of mind.
+Call 734-764-2556 to schedule an appointment.

 Housing Bureau for Seniors